isc-projects/bind9/doc/notes/notes-9.16.46.rst

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The support for AES algorithm for DNS cookies has been deprecated.
+- Support for using AES as the DNS COOKIE algorithm (``cookie-algorithm
-  :gl:`#4421`
+  aes;``) has been deprecated and will be removed in a future release.
+  Please use the current default, SipHash-2-4, instead. :gl:`#4421`

 Known Issues
 ~~~~~~~~~~~~